Conrading/soBlack/README.md

 ## explanation

-Vuejs is the frame used here, while bootStrapVue is used for showing button.
-This code includes several parts:
+Frontend includes several parts:
 1. using videojs to display video file, the start time can be adjusted depends on request;
 2. sound file is merely playing via relevant html code, also start time and volume can be adjusted;
 3. axios is the frame used here for storing/accessing data;
 4. blockchain is the last part of the code, which adopting Etheruem;

+Backend is in folder 'nodejs':[link](https://grokonez.com/frontend/vue-js/vue-js-nodejs-express-restapis-sequelize-orm-mysql-crud-example)
+1.

 ## Play Syntax